 The new environmental systems science and sustainability degree is an interdisciplinary program that will involve faculty members from a dozen departments and schools within the University.
 The curriculum builds on existing academic programs including minors in environmental studies and business environment and sustainability, and majors in renewable energy and health sciences.
 The program will include required courses in physical sciences and will feature four curricular tracks: generalist, water resources, environmental systems analysis, and nature and society.

-Trustees also gave their approval to Educate∙Connect∙Elevate: Illinois State-The Strategic Plan for Illinois’ First Public University 2018-2023.
+Trustees also gave their approval to Educate Connect Elevate: Illinois State—The Strategic Plan for Illinois’ First Public University 2018-2023.
 The latest version of the University’s strategic plan previously received input and approval from campus shared governance bodies.
 Educate∙Connect∙Elevate provides a framework for all University divisions, colleges, and units for excellence in teaching, scholarship, and public service.

 Tuition, room and board set

-The Board approved a total cost increase of 1.9 percent in tuition, frees, room and board over the previous academic year.
+The Board approved a total cost increase of 1.9 percent in tuition, fees, and room and board over the previous academic year.
 Tuition and fees saw small increases while room and board rates remain at last year’s level.
 The modest cost increase also includes a February 2018 Board-approved increase of $26 per year for optional student health insurance.

 New undergraduate students from Illinois will pay $384.13 per credit hour in tuition for the 2018-2019 academic year.
 This represents a 3.75 percent increase from the 2017-2018 academic year.
 New students this fall will continue to pay this rate through summer of 2022.

-The mandatory student fees for the 2018-2019 academic year will be $82.28 per credit hour, 0.54 percent increase from the 2017-2018 academic year.
+The mandatory student fees for the 2018-2019 academic year will be $82.28 per credit hour, a 0.54 percent increase from the 2017-2018 academic year.
 Revenue from fees will continue to allow the University to fund operational costs, provide for debt service, and meet repair and replacement reserve requirements.

 Housing and dining rates will remain unchanged from last year.

-Naming of Bohn and Neilsen resource room
+Naming of Bohn and Nielsen resource room

 The Board also approved the naming of Julian Hall, room 215, as the “Kathryn S. Bohn, M.D. and Thomas E. Nielsen, M.D.
 Resource Room.”
 The room, created through a gift from Bohn and Nielsen, will serve as a collaborative learning space for chemistry and biology students.
 Bohn is an Illinois State alumna, serves as a member of the ISU Foundation Board of Directors and the ISU Alumni Association Board of Directors, and was inducted into the College of Arts and Sciences Hall of Fame in 2005.
 Bohn and Nielsen currently serve patients in their practice, The Vein Specialists, in Bloomington.